6 Best Daily Planner Apps in 2026 (Tested and Compared)

 Platforms: iPhone, iPad, Mac, Apple Watch, Android, Web

 Bottom line: If you think better when you can see your day as a visual timeline, Structured turns abstract task lists into something tangible.
-The Pro upgrade is worth it for the recurring tasks alone.
+The Pro upgrade is worth it for recurring tasks alone.
 (Looking for routine-specific features?
 See our best daily routine apps comparison.)

 Todoist app icon